Evaluating Canola and Winter Cover in Alternative Cropping Systems in Iowa

 Impacts and Contributions/Outcomes

-In 2012, grain yield of corn in the common rotation, A (133 bu/acre), was greater than the alternative rotations, B and C (99 and 103 bu/acre, respectively).
+In 2011, grain yield of corn in the common rotation, A (12.3 Mg/ha), was significantly greater than the alternative rotations, B and C (10.8 and 11.5 Mg/ha, respectively).
 The lesser yields in B and C were not due to insufficient available nitrogen as evidenced by stalk nitrate tests (excess levels observed in corn in B and C; optimal observed in A).
-The state corn yield average for 2012 according to the USDA-NASS (county data not yet available) was 140 bu/acre.
-Problems with proper seed placement into tilled strips of terminated red clover coupled with the extreme drought conditions and high temperatures are credited for the lower corn yields in the extended rotations in 2012.
-This can be illustrated by the fact that under equivalent nitrogen fertility management, end-of-season corn stalk nitrogen levels tended to be in upwards of 300% greater in the alternative rotations compared to the common rotation indicating potentially greater levels of plant-available nitrogen in the alternative rotations.
-Indeed, above ground red clover cover crop biomass preceding the corn in B and C contained over 100 lb N/acre with the potential to be mineralized and become plant-available.
-Soil nitrogen will be continually assessed throughout the remainder of the project to determine if a particular rotation contributes to an enhancement of soil fertility.
-Additionally, weed pressure in Rotations B and C (19 and 34 g m-2) was lesser than weed pressure in Rotation A (40 g m-2).
-These differences can likely be attributed to the red clover mulch resulting from chemical surface termination in Rotations B and C.
+Indeed, above ground red clover cover crop biomass preceding the corn in B and C contained over 100 kg N/ha with the potential to be mineralized and become plant-available.
+However, corn was slower to emerge in rotations B and C owing to persistent and slow-to-terminate red clover cover crop causing the lesser yields of corn in these plots compared to the common rotation, A. Additionally, weed pressure in Rotations B and C (0.7 and 3.4 g/sq-m) was significantly lesser than weed pressure in Rotation A (8.8 g/sq-m).
+These differences can likely be attributed to the red clover mulch resulting from chemical termination in Rotations B and C. Measures in 2012 were taken to rectify the corn emergence problem: following chemical termination of red clover cover crop, strip tillage was employed with the corn planted directly into the strips in the alternative rotations.

 Professor of Agronomy